How to Gain the Advantages of a Strategic Alliance

 Donna Fisher, Sandy Vilas, Power Networking

-Five Days of Coaching to Gain the Advantages of a Strategic Alliance
+Five Days of Coaching to Help You Gain the Advantages of a Strategic Alliance

 DAY ONE